libraun/TerrierAssessment/README.md

 * Configuration

-* Database creation

-* Database initialization
+* Database creation & initialization

+This app contains a rake startup task that builds and initializes the database.
+If this doesn't work, then you can use the command:

+>$ bundle rake start_app

 * How to run the test suite